 3. Case - Vikram Vir Bohra vs. Shalini Bhalla, 2010 SC 1675

 In this case, the court held that the orders in regard to custody are not final in nature.
 They are interlocutory in nature.
-The court may modify the order in accordance to change in needs of the child.
+The court may modify the order in accordance with to change in the needs of the child.

 4. Case -Rajendra Kumar Mishra vs. Richa, AIR 2005 All 379

 In this case, the husband was unemployed and the wife was employed and drew a salary of Rs.
 19600/- each month.
-Mother was in a better position to make arrangements for education, upbringing and health of the child.
+Mother was in a better position to make arrangements for the education, upbringing, and health of the child.
 Thus, the court awarded custody of the child in favour of the mother.

 5. Case – Roxann Sharma vs. Arun Sharma, (2015) 8 SCC 318